 - Speeding or driving too fast for road or weather conditions

 - Becoming distracted behind the wheel, as in texting while driving

 - Driving under the influence of drugs or alcohol

-If you or a loved one has been injured in a similar accident, you may be entitled to compensation.
+You may be entitled to compensation if you or a loved one gets hurt in a similar accident.
 Irresponsible car and truck drivers must be held accountable when they cause serious injuries to motorcycle riders.
 Our team will hold at-fault drivers responsible and help you recover the compensation you deserve.

 Gibson Hill serves motorcycle accident victims in the Austin area

 Driver behavior isn’t the only problem you face when you take your bike out on the road.
 If you’re involved in an accident, you could suffer life-changing injuries, depending on the collision type.
 The most common types of motorcycle accidents are:

 - Head-on collision – Driver distraction can result in a motorist drifting into oncoming traffic and crashing into a motorcyclist.
 Head-on accidents are often catastrophic, leading to severe injuries and fatalities to bike riders and their passengers.